 Don’t get confused with the following three terms they all refer to Active Directory.

 - AD – This is just an abbreviation for Active Directory

 - AD DS – This is a server that is running the Active Directory Domain Services Role

 - Domain Controller – This is also a server running the Active Directory Domain Service Role.
 It is recommended to have multiple domain controllers for failover reasons.

-Active Directory Web Services (ADWS)
+Active Directory Web Servers (ADWS)

 The domain is a logical structure of containers and objects within Active Directory.
 A domain contains the following components:

 - A hierarchical structure for users, groups, computers and other objects